Ehryk/sdetools/README.md

 Release History:
 ---
+  - v1.3 2014.7.17 Adds direct parsing, establishing a connection not the default
   - v1.2 2014.7.16 Adds the --pause option to leave the console window open
   - v1.1 2014.7.16 This embeds the necessary resources for a standalone .exe and adds the --bracketless option
   - v1.0 2014.7.15 This release is a functional parser to read the connection properties from a .sde file

 Acknowledgements:
 ---
-Thanks to Michael Juvrud for providing sample .NET ArcObjects code snippets.
+Thanks to Michael Juvrud for providing sample .NET ArcObjects code snippets and Jason Roebuck for sample .sde files.

 Main Contributors:
 - Eric Menze ([@Ehryk42](https://twitter.com/Ehryk42))